-In the Wider Wealth podcast we learn how to generate true prosperity, not just profit, from the people who have actually done it and explore what wealth really means.
+In the Wider Wealth podcast we learn how to make prosperity, not just profit, from the people who have actually done it and explore what wealth really means.

 FreshEBT is an app which helps one million of the 44 million Americans who receive food stamps, to put more food on the table via special offers from retailers, budgeting features and recipes.
 85% of FreshEBT’s users are young mothers.
 We talked to founder Jimmy Chen about using technology to fight poverty.

 “I grew up in a loving and supportive household that also several years had trouble putting food on the table and I think that's not so different than how most families go through financial fluctuations over the course of their lifespans,” says Propel founder Jimmy Chen.